habamax/habamax.github.io/_posts/2018-12-06-vim-list-fun.md

-While vim is not emacs in terms of "you can do whatever you want with it", you can do a lot with vim and it's vimscript:
+While vim is not emacs in terms of "you can do whatever you want with it", you can do a lot with vim and its vimscript:

 <img src="/assets/gifs/vim-list-fun.gif" class="img-fluid" alt="animated gif with Vim toggling list items">